 Parameter Definition Workgroup greeting Use the following buttons to record, import, and play back the workgroup greeting for the selected schedule: Click Record to record the mailbox greeting.
+Note: You cannot record prompts if you log in to Connect Director in Https or Http mode.
+This issue also occurs when you log in using Internet Explorer.
+To resolve this issue, do the following: For Https mode, log in to Remote Desktop and open Connect Director in Https mode using Chrome as the browser.
+For Http mode, log in to Remote Desktop or outside the Remote Desktop connection and open Connect Director in Http mode using either Internet Explorer or Chrome as the browser.
 Click Play to listen to the recording.
 Click Import to import a recording of the workgroup greeting from an existing file.
-Note: Imported prompts must be CCITT μ -Law, 8 KHz, 8-bit, mono WAV files.
-By using the system recorder and a plug-in microphone, the recording meets these requirements by default. • Click Preferences to select whether to use your PC or your phone to play back your recording; you can also select a phone extension or external number to use to record the workgroup greeting.
+Note: Imported prompts must be CCITT μ-Law, 8 KHz, 8-bit, mono WAV files.
+By using the system recorder and a plug-in microphone, the recording meets these requirements by default.
+Click Preferences to select whether to use your PC or your phone to play back your recording; you can also select a phone extension or external number to use to record the workgroup greeting.
 This recording of the workgroup greeting is used the default workgroup mailbox greeting.
 Assistant Specifies the workgroup assistant extension.
 When a caller connects to the workgroup's voice mail and presses "0," the call is forwarded to the specified extension.
 Enable message notification Select this check box to activate message notification for the workgroup's voice mailbox for the selected schedule.
-Note: This option must be enabled in order for escalation profile to work.
+Note : This option must be enabled in order for escalation profile to work.